Focus Money

-Focus Money is a business magazine published in Munich, Germany.
+Focus Money (stylized in all caps) is a business magazine published in Munich, Germany.
 It is one of the spin-offs of the German news magazine Focus and has been in circulation since 2000.

 History and profile

 Focus Money was first published on 30 March 2000.
 Its slogan was "Fakten machen Geld" (German: "Facts make money").
 The magazine is part of Hubert Burda Media and is published by Focus Magazin Verlag weekly on Wednesdays.
 Its headquarters is in Munich.

 The magazine covers articles on business, politics, companies, finance, tax, law, investment, insurance, telecommunications, motoring and careers.
 Its target audience is decision makers in business and in society.
 It annually publishes a list of major German tax consultancy and audit firms.

 The first editor-in-chief of Focus Money was Manfred Schumacher who resigned from the post on 5 April 2000, only five days after the start of the magazine.
 Frank Pöpsel replaced him in the post.

 In 2005 Focus Magazine started an e-paper, Der Vermögensverwalter (German: The Asset Manager), which is emailed to subscribers.